marissap/notesbymaris/content/bst/index.md

 ---
 title: "Data Structures: Binary Search Trees"
+description: 'Visualization of a binary search tree and a few notes.'
 date: '2019-01-10'
 image: 'bst.png'
-tags: ['data structures']
+tags: ['data-structures']
-description: 'Visualization of a binary search tree and a few notes.'
 ---

 Binary Search Trees all nodes smaller than the root are to the left and those larger, to the right.
 This pattern continues at each node when it is the root.